Observation of a Dislocation Related Interfacial Friction Mechanism in Mobile Solid $^4$He: Results and Discussion

-To conclude, it seems that the dissipation in disordered $^4$He crystals above 0.5K can be successfully modelled by assuming a small effective friction at interfaces.
-In disordered single crystals used in our experiments, these interfaces are low angle grain boundaries.
-They can therefore be described by a set of dislocations.
-The fact that a well defined energy scale $W_{0}$ emerges from fitting the data indicates that the orientation of all internal interfaces is indeed very similar, meaning that the disordered crystal remains closely related to the parent single crystal.
-Further, the absence of pinning at these relatively high temperature allows us to observe response associated with individual dislocations rather than those of a pinned dislocation tangle.
-The low value of the grain-grain dissipation responsible for the mass decoupling effect is still a puzzle.
-It can arise either from a superfluid behaviour of the grain boundaries , or from dislocation glide.
+In conclusion, it seems that the dissipation due to a relative motion of two solid $^4$He bodies above 0.5K can be successfully modeled by assuming a small effective friction at the interface.
+In disordered single crystals used in our experiments, this interface is composed of low angle grain boundaries.
+The fact that a well defined energy scale $W_{0}$ emerges from fitting the data indicates that the orientation of all internal interfaces is indeed very similar, Further, the absence of pinning at these relatively high temperature allows us to observe response associated with individual dislocations rather than those of a pinned dislocation tangle.
+The low value of the inter-grain dissipation responsible for the mass decoupling effect is still a puzzle.
+It can arise from a superfluid behaviour of the grain boundaries\cite{a030},or from dislocation glide.
+Recent measurements\cite{a008} on oriented single crystals show that dislocations glide freely parallel to the basal plane, which is the interface in our experiment\cite{a016}.
+Such motion can induce a slip of the crystal near the interface, which would appear equivalent to a relative motion of the two solid bands.
 The dependence of the phase lag angle on the external drive, $\alpha \propto\sqrt{\tau_0}$ which we found may offer some clue with respect to this question.
-Regarding the possibility that the grain boundaries are superfluid as predicted by Pollet et al., \cite{PolletGB}, we do not see any change in the response of our disordered crystals, such as a sign of a critical temperature, even for solids grown at 1.9K.
-This observation implies that interfacial superfluidity, if it exists, should persist at temperatures higher than 1.9K.
+Regarding the possibility that most grain boundaries in hcp $^4$He become superfluid at 0.5K as predicted by Pollet et al.\cite{a030}, we do see that the dissipation of our TO decreases with decreasing temperature and at 0.5K it equals that of an empty cell.
+This means that the friction at 0.5K is zero within our accuracy.